 What happens if you don't return the TIP?

 If you don't return your TIP when you and your vehicle leave Mexico, your deposit will be forfeited.
-There will also be no official record of the vehicle leaving Mexico, which could restrict you from getting another TIP for that vehicle in the future.
-In a few rare cases, vehicles have been impounded and vehicle owners escorted to the border.
+There will also be no official record of the vehicle leaving Mexico, which will restrict you from getting another TIP.
+It is possible that your vehicle will be impounded, and the fines and fees often exceed the value of the vehicle.

 Mexico auto liability insurance is required to obtain a TIP.
-Don't forget to purchase insurance from top quality insurers from Mexpro.com.
+Don't forget to purchase insurance from top quality insurers with Mexpro.
 And, Happy Travels!